Someone once told me that my ability to work remotely was like having a “superpower.”

 To prove your technical skills, let your interviewer know of the platforms and software that you’re familiar with or your HTML knowledge.
-Talk about those times when you figured out how to use a tool on your own or do something technical, without any help.
+Talk about those times when you figured out how to use a tool on your own or do something technical…SOLO!

 Okay, not exactly a skill, but equally as important as one.
-Hiring managers are looking to hire people who are genuinely excited about the job.
+Hiring managers look to hire people who are genuinely EXCITED about the job.
 If you’re only interested in the remote aspect, they’ll be able to see right through that.
 And news flash: you won’t last long if that’s the case.

 So share your (hopefully genuine) enthusiasm with your interviewer.
-What makes you excited about the position and the company?
+What makes you stoked about the position and company?

 Come up with a few stories to share with your interviewer that will show off all your remote and job-specific skills, and jot them down in bullet point format.
 Then practice with a friend to get their feedback.